Best Devices to Measure Golf Swing Speed (Accurate & Worth It)

 1. PRGR HS130 — Best Budget Swing Speed Device

-The PRGR HS130 is a simple Doppler radar device that measures club speed, ball speed, smash factor, and distance.
+The PRGR HS130 is a simple Doppler radar device that measures key numbers like club speed, ball speed, smash factor, and estimated distance.

-It is a strong option if you want an affordable way to start tracking your numbers without buying a full simulator setup.
+It is a strong option if you want affordable swing speed feedback without buying a full launch monitor or simulator setup.

 • Simple to use